cheomanigua/webdocse/content/docs/hugo/templates.md

 ##### `section.html`

-Changes here will affect `content/posts/_index.md`
+Changes here will affect the `_index.md` file within a section:

 <br>